Our vision is to empower women to make their own choices and to be celebrated as equal and valuable members of their families and communities.

 Our digital literacy programme introduces women to digital banking, ATMs and cashless apps.
 This connects women to larger markets and financial infrastructure, builds their credit history and makes their business payments easier to manage.
 Most importantly, it gives them a stronger financial identity.

-Mann Deshi, in partnership with IFMR Investments, is setting up the first Alternative Investment Fund for women micro entrepreneurs in India.
+Mann Deshi, in partnership with Northern Arc Investments is setting up the first Social Impact Fund for women micro entrepreneurs in India.
 An innovative financing model, it provides working capital loans to help women significantly grow their enterprises.